datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

 ### The trade-off between efficiency and reproducibility: You win some you loose some

-The script fails, and I try to rerun this one command that worked ealier, it fails as well:
+The script fails, and I try to rerun this one command that worked earlier, it fails as well:
 ```bash
 /m/D/L5b-runs (runs)> datalad rerun fde26554f
 [INFO   ] run commit fde2655; (plot rois, traces...)